/ EN

 Others

-Another history that lives inside the temple grounds
+that lives on within the temple grounds

 Flower Memorial Tower